MLIR

 python -m mlir.dialects.linalg.opdsl.dump_oplib .ops.core_named_ops

-Alternatively, run the $PWD/build/bin/update_core_linalg_named_ops.sh script, which is available after building the mlir-linalg-ods-gen target.
+Alternatively, run the $PWD/build/bin/update_core_linalg_named_ops.sh script, which is available after building the mlir-linalg-ods-yaml-gen target.
 The tool is meant for use during both development and runtime, but not as a build tool of the core compiler: in order to export static named op definitions to be built as part of the compiler, the corresponding Linalg dialect YAML file must be updated and reviewed.
 TODO: Develop a script to automate op updates to these files.

 Language Guide